- This event has passed.

-MIDAS Seminar Series Presents: Cristian Danescu-Niculescu-Mizil, Cornell University
+MIDAS Seminar Series & Complex Systems and Computational Social Science Co-Present: Cristian Danescu-Niculescu-Mizil, Cornell University

 Associate Professor, Department of Information Science, Cornell University

 Towards an artificial intuition: Conversational markers of (anti)social dynamics